Star Wars: Demolition

 It’s interesting that Demolition visits, however superficially, the grimier, renegade side of Star Wars – with gambling and a cast of no-name criminals, where you’re encouraged to blow up the buildings in Mos Eisley – because it didn’t have to.
 Demolition was a franchise extension.
 The developers could’ve put Chewbacca and Darth Vader in cars with guns and called it a day.
 The game is already halfway there with its arbitrary vehicle list and a level set on the Death Star for no good reason, so why try to incorporate it into this dastardly setting?

 As faint praise as this might be, LucasArts’s excuse for Demolition shows, at a high level, a certain care for even frivolous expansions of Star Wars like this.
-Maybe not in terms of a believable premise but the thematic possibilities of playing around in other corners of the galaxy.
+Maybe not in terms of a believable premise, but in the thematic possibilities of playing around in other corners of the galaxy.